conoror96/FinalYearProject/README.md

 Note: Christian and I both wrote the dissertation independently and submitted two different ones.

+A screencast of the running project can be found here: https://github.com/kodama96/FinalYearProject/tree/master/video

 <h5>Run the project in a web browser</h5>

 git clone this repository onto your local machine.